How to Elope in Mount Rainier National Park

 Can you get married at Mount Rainier?

 Yes, you can get married at Mount Rainier!
 However, it is important to know this comes with rules + regulations.
 Check out this blog for an entire guide on how to get married within Mount Rainier.
-As you scroll through the blog you will find the answer to these topics in order from top to bottom:
+In this blog post we will answer all of your logistical questions on getting married in the park!

 How do you get married in Mt.
 Rainier National Park?

-What are the legal requirements for getting married in Washington State?
+Legal requirements for getting married in Washington State:

 First things first, let’s get things set on the legal side.
 Mount Rainier is located within Washington state, so you will need to follow WA state laws for your ceremony no matter where you live.
 You will need an officiant and two witnesses who are 18 years old or older to legally become married in the state of Washington.
 When you decide to elope with Adventure + Vow you either get yourself two witnesses or an officiant and one witness!
 Officiating services are included with all of our packages, free of charge.
 We’ve never had any trouble finding a second witness somewhere along the trail, so don’t let that stress you out if it will just be you two and no guests.